 Creperie Bruxelles – 70 Henley Beach Rd, Mile End.
 They have savoury and sweet crepes with vegan options and waffles too!
 The savoury Breton Crepes or Galettes, are both buckwheat based crepes filled with faux meat and cheese plus tomato, mushroom avocado spinach and are divine.
 All the sweet crepes are all vegan including the house made salted caramel (yummmmm) They even have vegan cream AND ice cream.

 Eggless Dessert Cafe – 162 Goodwood Rd, Goodwood.
-Finally a dessert location that caters to alternative diets!
+Finally, a dessert location that caters to alternative diets!
 This place is popular for vegans and non-vegans alike.
-For those of you that think you can’t live without eggs and cream, we challenge you notice its absence in these delectable treats.
+For those of you that think you can’t live without eggs and cream, we challenge you to notice its absence in these delectable treats.